microsoft/live-share/docs/reference/linux.md

 ![Toast notification showing message that Linux pre-requisites are missing](../media/vscode-linux-prereq-missing.png)

-If you click "Install", if you are on a detected distribution, a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
-See [tips for unsupported distributions](#tips-for-unsupported-distros) for the current state of other distributions as reported by the community.
+When you click "Install", a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
+See [tips for unsupported distributions](../reference/linux.md#tips-for-unsupported-distros) for the current state of other distributions as reported by the community.

-Assuming it completes successfully, you should be all set!
+Assuming it completes successfully, restart Visual Studio Code you should be all set!

 Note that you can also opt to re-run this script at any time manually by running the following command from a Terminal window:

     wget -O ~/vsls-reqs https://aka.ms/vsls-linux-prereq-script && bash ~/vsls-reqs

-### Missing libraries by distribution
+### Known missing libraries by distribution

-The following is a list of libraries that are missing from distributions in their vanilla installations.
+While the script above should cover Debian / Ubuntu, RHL / Fedora / CentOS, you may be wondering what typically is missing from vanilla installations of these distributions.
+The following list shows the key libraries that were found to be missing with a fresh install of the distribution.

 | Distribution | Missing libraries |
 |--------|-------------------|